-Expect that you will experience swelling on your nose.
+Expect that you will experience swelling in your nose.
 The severity of the swelling will depend on the type of procedure done on your nose.
-There is usually very little pain, but you may feel a sensation tightness and pressure on your nose because of the swelling.
+There is usually very little pain, but you may feel a sensation of tightness and pressure in your nose because of the swelling.
 Generally, your surgeon will prescribe a pain reliever to reduce postoperative pain, if any.

 You may also experience profuse nasal bleeding.
-But, this can be addressed by lying down with your head elevated on a pillow or by placing iced wash cloths on the back of the neck.
+But this can be addressed by lying down with your head elevated on a pillow or by placing iced washcloths on the back of your neck.

-After the entire procedure, you need to follow strict postoperative care to eliminate complications from happening.
+After the entire procedure, you need to follow strict postoperative care to prevent complications from happening.
 Here are some of the general after care instructions that you may need to follow: